realA10001986/SID/README.md

 ##### &#9193; Topic to display

 An optional MQTT topic the SID subscribes to in order to display messages on its display.
+Only eight characters are shown, and only a-Z/A-Z and 0-9.

 ## Appendix B: LED signals